 This morning you take a ferry boat from Jerba to the mainland and begin driving up the coast.
-You eventually arrive to El Jem, with brief stops en route.
+You eventually arrive at El Jem, with brief stops en route.
 Known in Roman times as Thysdrus and noted for its amphitheater, which is similar to the coliseum of Rome.
-Following your exploration of El Jem and the nearby El Jem Museum, you drive northwest to Kairouan.
-Dinner and overnight in Kairouan.
+Following your exploration of El Jem and the nearby El Jem Museum, you drive northeast to Sousse.
+Dinner and overnight in Sousse.
 (B, D)

-From Kairouan, you return to Tunis, arriving mid-afternoon.
+You then return to Tunis, arriving mid-afternoon.
 The remainder of the afternoon is independent for you to enjoy Tunis.
-Your hotel is less than fifteen minutes walk to the medina, for those who wish to explore more of this historic heart of Tunis.
+Your hotel is less than fifteen minutes’ walk to the medina, for those who wish to explore more of this historic heart of Tunis.
 Evening rendezvous at your hotel for your “farewell dinner”.
 Overnight in Tunis.
 (B, D)